nguyentrongnghia142/ANN-computeweight/README.md

-# Compute adaptive weight for ANN by hand
+# Compute adaptive weight for ANN and  CNN by hand